pabloasenjo3/Montecarlo/README.md

     std::rand();
 ```

-The program does not calculate darts coordinates like this at all, it does it in a slightly different way wich is explained inside the code.
-This piece of code just shows the functions wich are used.
+The program does not calculate darts coordinates like this at all, it does it in a slightly different way which is explained inside the code.
+This piece of code just shows the functions that are used.